21 Great Day Trips From New York City

 Boston, Massachusetts

-Boston is an epic city to visit, and the largest in New England.
-It’s among the most historic, affluent, and influential cities in the entire nation.
-There are so many things to do in Boston, it’s easily worth more than a day.
+Boston is an epic city to visit and the largest in New England.
+It’s among the nation’s most historic, affluent, and influential cities.
+There are so many things to do in Boston it’s easily worth more than a day.
 Still, if a day is all you can spare, it’s worth the trip (just anticipate getting up early!).

-One of the best things to do in Boston is to walk the Freedom Trail.
+Walking the Freedom Trail is one of the best things to do in Boston.
 This entails a walk that traces 16 sites of historical significance in Boston.
-The trail lasts two and a half miles, going from Boston Commons to the USS Constitution.
+The trail lasts two and a half miles from Boston Commons to the USS Constitution.
 If you’re into American history, this is a must.

 Boston is also home to some of the country’s best museums.
-The Boston Children’s Museum, Museum of Fine Arts, Harvard Museum of Natural History, Museum of Science, and MIT Museum are all very good (just to name a few!).
+The Boston Children’s Museum, Museum of Fine Arts, Harvard Museum of Natural History, Museum of Science, and MIT Museum are all magnificent (to name a few!).

 Explore Italian culture in Boston in the North End, head to Chinatown, or explore the tourist sites downtown for the ultimate Boston experience.
-While you’re downtown, be sure to visit Faneuil Hall and Boston Public Garden.
+While you’re downtown, visit Faneuil Hall and Boston Public Garden.

 Exploring the city on foot is a great option, as Boston is clean and relatively safe.
 Avoid taxis if you don’t want to spend an arm and a leg – the T is a better option.